 Main Takeaways

 The three lines are always coextensive.
 The molar, molecular, and abolition lines are not sequential stages — they run simultaneously through any assemblage, including every learning space.
 No matter how rigid and segmented the molar line feels, the molecular line is never far away.
-The sense that another way is possible is always present, even when it is suppressed.
+The sense that another way is possible is always present, even when suppressed.

 The concept originated from following Autistic children.
 Fernand Deligny mapped the wandering paths of Autistic children at a campsite — movement that appeared purposeless to outside observers but was not aimless.
 Deleuze and Guattari built lines of flight from those maps.
 The philosophical framework for understanding desire and becoming in human life was built from observing neurodivergent movement that the dominant interpretive framework could not read.

 Desire lines and lines of flight share a genealogy.
 Deligny’s literal maps of Autistic children’s wandering paths connect the desire-line tradition directly to lines-of-flight philosophy.
 The paths that looked purposeless were desire lines — evidence of actual desire, unmediated by the pressure to perform purposefulness for an institutional audience.
-Cavendish Space’s alignment with desire lines runs through this same origin.

 Reflection Questions

-Fernand Deligny described the Autistic children’s wandering as non-purposive but not aimless — they got something out of it, but nobody could figure out what.
+On the errant lines Fernand Deligny described the Autistic children’s wandering as non-purposive but not aimless — they got something out of it, but nobody could figure out what.
 When have you followed a line that looked purposeless from the outside but was deeply purposeful from the inside?
 What did others make of it?
 What did you make of it?

-The speaker describes the molecular line as the secret soundtrack — the desire running beneath the molar life that cannot yet accommodate it.
+On your molecular line Buchanan describes the molecular line as the undercurrent of desire running beneath the molar life that cannot yet accommodate it.
 What is your molecular line?
 Where does it flow when the molar line is too rigid to hold it?
 What would it mean for an environment to be designed around it rather than against it?

-The speaker concludes that every teacher is constantly calculating the relay switches — when to shift lines, when to stop, what is the second last.
+On relay switches Buchanan concludes that every teacher is constantly calculating the relay switches — when to shift lines, when to stop, what is the second last.
 Who has held the relay switches in your learning life?
 What happened when they were held well?
 What happened when they weren’t?
 What would it mean to hold your own?

-The line of abolition can be ground zero for a new start, or it can be dissolution — the point where neither learning nor connection is possible.
+On the line of abolition The line of abolition can be ground zero for a new start, or it can be dissolution — the point where neither learning nor connection is possible.
 Where have you experienced the line of abolition in learning spaces?
 What triggered it?
 What, if anything, pulled you back?
 What environmental conditions make it less likely to be reached?

-In the classroom model, the teacher manages the relay switches on behalf of the room.
+On the Stimpunks inversion In the classroom model, the teacher manages the relay switches on behalf of the room.
 In Cavendish Space, each person holds their own.
 What does it feel like to hold your own relay switches?
 What support do you need to do it?
 What do you need from an environment to make it possible?

-Deleuze and Guattari say: we are made of lines and nothing else.
+On being made of lines Buchanan reports that Deleuze and Guattari say: we are made of lines and nothing else.
 What lines are you made of right now?
 Which ones are flowing?
 Which ones are suppressed?
 Which ones feel like they are approaching a threshold?

 Leave a Reply